 Do I need a lawyer to draft my Will?

-• The testator must be at least 21 of age (unless you’re in military service)
+• The testator must be at least 21 years of age unless you are in military service.

-• The testator must either sign the will himself or direct someone else to in his presence at the foot of the will.
+• The testator must sign the Will personally or direct someone to sign it in his presence at the foot of the Will.

 • To have 2 or more witnesses witness the Will and sign the Will in the presence of the testator.